 Once you’ve sent off your application it’s over to the university or college to review.
 Your chosen university has 21 days to make a decision and get back to you.

 When you receive an offer, you can firmly accept or decline it.
 You have until 20 July to do this, after which time the offer will be automatically withdrawn and you will be entered into Clearing.

-From 25 February, log in to UCAS Track and if you're eligible the option to apply through Extra will become available to you.
-You’ll then be able to search for one of our courses on the UCAS search tool and add your choice on UCAS Track.
+From 28 February 2024, log in to UCAS Hub and if you're eligible the option to apply through Extra will become available to you.
+You’ll then be able to search for one of our courses on the UCAS search tool and add your choice on UCAS Hub.

 If you need any help or guidance or would like to find out about any of our courses, please call us on 01245 686868 or take a look at our course pages.
 You can also read about UCAS Extra on the UCAS website.